OurDigitalWorld/hocrmod/README.md

 hocrmod
 =======

+_TO DO: I have been asked to make some fundamental changes to the script here.
+Just a note that I will be updating the approach in the next week or so (2021-09-10) to include a confidence threshold (to remove questionable regions in the "missed" category), and address a reading-order/paragraph layout request.
+Still, the basic OpenCV/image steps will remain the same._

 This project attempts to address an edge case with [Tesseract](https://github.com/tesseract-ocr/tesseract) where small regions are missed for recognition, and uses Tesseract's support of [hocr](https://en.wikipedia.org/wiki/HOCR) to merge the OCR from missing regions.
 This seems to most often occur with page numbers, for example, as seen for page _14_ in the